Yarkon River: State of Israel

-In 1988, the Yarkon River Authority was established to revitalize the river and make sections of it suitable for sailing, fishing, swimming and other recreation.
-Water quality improved after the construction of modern sewage treatment plants in Hod Hasharon and Ramat Hasharon.
-The river was dredged to restore its original depth and natural flow.
-River banks were raised and reinforced, hiking and bicycling paths were built, and picnic and fishing areas were developed with the help of contributions from the Australian Jewish community via the Jewish National Fund.

 Flora and fauna

 The Yarkon River Authority website has a detailed list of vegetation and wildlife that can be found in and around the river.

 Mammals include nutria (coypu), swamp cat, and golden jackal.

 Although not mentioned by The Yarkon River Authority, Egyptian mongoose has also been spotted by visitors and hikers.

 Maccabiah disaster

 On July 14, 1997, the Maccabiah bridge collapse led to the death of four athletes, members of the Australian delegation to the Maccabiah Games, three of whom died due to infections caused by exposure to the polluted river water.